dythebs/MyPetStore/readme.md

 # MyPetStore

 This sample is a web application built on MyBatis, Spring Boot(Spring MVC, Spring Security) and Thymeleaf.
-This is another implementation of MyBatis JPetStore sample application (https://github.com/mybatis/jpetstore-6),and some [addtional features](#jump) are added.
+This is another implementation of MyBatis JPetStore sample application (https://github.com/mybatis/jpetstore-6) ,and some addtional features are added.

 ## Index Page